wanderingleafstudios/wanderingleafstudios-gatsby/src/pages/index.md

 ---
 templateKey: index-page
 image: /img/dennis-kummer-52geprmkp7m-unsplash.jpg
-heading: Are you tech stuck?
+heading: Do you know where your data is?
-subheading: Productivity tools to help you get back to your passion.
+subheading: Wrangle your data and ensure your pipelines are working for you.
 mainpitch:
   title: Why Wandering Leaf Studios?
   description: >
-    You need more time.
-Tech stuff stresses you out.
-You need someone to take care of it so you don’t have to.
-That's where we come in.
+    You need professionals who cares about and understands your business.
+Let us help you move towards your goals with a data-driven approach and workflow.
-description: >
+description: >-
-  Wandering Leaf Studios provides courses, services, and tools for entrepreneurs and startups who don't need a full-time web development team or agency.
+  Wandering Leaf Studios provides courses, services, and tools for entrepreneurs and startups who don't need a full-time web analytics or data engineering team..
 main:
   heading: What we offer
   description: >